-Built-in Nagara style, the Durga Temple is one of the most ancient and the most popular temples in Varanasi.
+Built-in Nagara style, the Durga Temple is one of the most ancient and most popular temples in Varanasi.
 It was built in the 8th century.
 The temple ropes in a large number of devotees from far and wide.

 Ghats of Varanasi

 The Ghats or the piers, leading down to the holy Ganges, are the major attraction of the city.
-Devotees gather in large numbers at these Ghats to take their ritual bath and to offer prayers in the temples standing on the river banks.
+Devotees gather in large numbers at these Ghats to take their ritual baths and to offer prayers in the temples standing on the river banks.
 Pilgrims offer their tributes to the rising sun every morning.

 What is the best time?

 The city experiences a hot and humid climate with the temperature reaching up to a maximum of 45 degrees centigrade during the summers.
 Winters extend from October to February.
-July and August are the monsoons months.
+July and August are the monsoon months.
 The best time to visit is between the months of October and March.